Visit Fine Woodworking

 The face frame will probably get your vote as the section most likely to make you set your hair on fire.
 This is because of the number of pieces all needing to be glued and set into their proper places all at the same time.
 But, if you work on it with a plan and don't get excited, you'll adapt and overcome.

-With this particular glue-up, be sure to have your clamps at the ready.
-I used polyurethane glue.
-It has about the same working time as regular yellow carpenter's glue and I like it because it expands as it cures - use whatever glue you feel comfortable with.
-A biscuit jointer could also be used but since strength within the frame isn't necessary, it would really be overkill and make assembly that much more hectic.
+With this particular glue-up be sure to have your clamps at the ready.
+A biscuit joiner could be used but strength within the frame isn't necessary and would make assembly more hectic.
 I used 7 clamps and glued the entire assembly together at the same time.
-Once the face frame is assembled and in clamps, set it aside to cure.
+Set the clamped assembly aside to allow the glue to dry.

 Step 3 - Dust Collection